ember-learn/ember-api-docs/README.md

 git clone https://github.com/ember-learn/ember-api-docs.git
 cd ember-api-docs
 npm install
-ember serve
+npm run clone
+npm run start
 ```
 View at http://localhost:4200

-## Run fully-locally using `ember-api-docs-data`

-The Prembered version of the ember-api-docs expects a folder in its root that links to the `ember-api-docs-data` folder, so all you need to do is create a symbolic link to ember-api-docs-data and you can see the app running locally.
+### Run locally with a sym-link

-Clone all of the following repositories into the same directory so they are "siblings" on the file system
+Clone all of the following repositories into the same directory so they are "siblings" on the file system:

 - This repository, `ember-api-docs`
 - [ember-api-docs-data](https://github.com/ember-learn/ember-api-docs-data)